wazo-communication/developers.wazo.io/docs/plugins/ui/portal/index.md

 When the user clicks on the tab, the `contentUrl` will be loaded.

-## Adding you own section in the global settings page
+## Tabs - Add new section in Global Settings

 ![App configuration (small](/img/plugins/ui/portal/portal-pbx-global-settings.png)